Google introduces Neural Networks API in developer preview of Android 8.1

 If available, the API can make use of special AI chips on the device — or fall back to the CPU if that’s the only option.
 Google’s new Pixel 2 phones feature such a special chip (the Pixel Visual Core) and Google previously said that it planned to turn it on once the 8.1 preview went live (so today…).

-While the Neural Networks API focuses on putting more work on the user’s device, Google is also introducing some optimizations for Android Go in 8.1 that should help developers target users of the lightweight version of Android for more basic smartphones that Google announced at I/O this past May.
+While the Neural Networks API focuses on putting more work on the user’s device, Google also is introducing some optimizations for Android Go in 8.1 that should help developers target users of the lightweight version of Android for more basic smartphones that Google announced at I/O this past May.

-Go is all about low specced-phones with bad connectivity.
-This update focus on memory optimizations for devices running less than 1GB of RAM, they’ve also made it so that developers can target distribution of updated to devices whether based on their system memory if they’re running 8.1 or later.
+Go is all about low-specced phones with bad connectivity.
+This update focuses on memory optimizations for devices running less than 1GB of RAM; they’ve also made it so that developers can target distribution of updates to devices based on their system memory if they’re running 8.1 or later.

 Beyond this, the 8.1 developer preview will bring some updates to Autofill so its easier for password managers to use the framework.
 These updates all come in addition to the expected bug patches and security patches.